tn74/reem/README.md

 # REEM

+Trishul Nagenalli, updates by Kris Hauser

-REEM (Redis Extendable Efficient Middleware) is a centralized middleware package for robotic communication.
-It is designed to be a single-package solution for passing information anywhere in the robot while emphasizing ease of use and efficiency.
+REEM (Redis Extendable Efficient Middleware) is a centralized middleware package for communication across distributed systems (e.g., robots).
+It is designed to be a single-package solution for passing information anywhere in the system while emphasizing ease of use and efficiency.

 To make it easy, we chose to model information as a nested data structure that closely resembles python dictionaries.
 To the user, working with a database feels like working with a python dictionary.
 Out of the box, REEM supports communicating all native python types and numpy arrays.